Inversion (linguistics): Subject–auxiliary inversion

-Subject–verb inversion
+Non-auxiliary subject–verb inversion

 In languages like Italian, Spanish, Finnish, etc. subject-verb inversion is commonly seen with a wide range of verbs and does not require an element at the beginning of the sentence.
 See the following Italian example:

 In English, on the other hand, subject-verb inversion generally takes the form of a Locative inversion.
 A familiar example of subject-verb inversion from English is the presentational there construction.

 English (especially written English) also has an inversion construction involving a locative expression other than there ("in a little white house" in the following example):

 Contrary to the subject-auxiliary inversion, the verb in cases of subject–verb inversion in English is not required to be an auxiliary verb; it is, rather, a full verb or a form of the copula be.
 If the sentence has an auxiliary verb, the subject is placed after the auxiliary and the main verb.
 For example: